 The finance side of the business happens only after the sales and production processes have been completed and invoices have been issued.
-For a very large proportion of businesses (especially service and manufacturing) the time frame from initial phone call that turns into a quote, then a sale, then work pending, then production, then invoicing and finally the payment of the work can be many weeks to many months.
+For a very large proportion of businesses (especially service and manufacturing) the time frame from the initial phone call that turns into a quote, then a sale, then work pending, then production, then invoicing and finally, the payment of the work can be many weeks to many months.
 So if these businesses are only measuring finances, they are many weeks to many months out of touch with what the business is actually doing at any time.

 If you are only managing your business by cash in the bank, or P & L’s monthly or quarterly, you can be bankrupt weeks or months… before you even know it!